Reuben Garrick: Background

-Garrick was born in Sydney, New South Wales, Australia.
+Garrick was born in Sydney, New South Wales.
 He played his junior rugby league for the Gerringong Lions.

-Prior to playing in the NRL, Garrick played Under 20’s and NSW Cup for the St. George Illawarra Dragons.
+Prior to playing in the NRL, Garrick played Under 20's and NSW Cup for the St. George Illawarra Dragons.
 During the 2018 season, Garrick signed a contract with Manly starting in 2019.

 Career

 2019

-Prior to playing in the NRL, Garrick played Under 20’s and NSW Cup for the St. George Illawarra Dragons.
+Prior to playing in the NRL, Garrick played Under 20's and NSW Cup for the St. George Illawarra Dragons.
 During the 2018 season, Garrick signed a contract with Manly starting in 2019.

 Garrick made his first grade debut in Round 1 of the 2019 NRL season against the Wests Tigers.

 In Round 8 2019, Garrick scored all of Manly's 18 points as they defeated Canterbury-Bankstown 18-10 at Brookvale Oval.
 In the same week, Garrick signed a contract to stay with Manly until the end of the 2021 season.

-In Round 18 2019 against Parramatta, Garrick scored a hat-trick as Manly-Warringah won the match 36-24 at Brookvale Oval.
+In round 18 2019 against the Parramatta Eels, Garrick scored a hat-trick as Manly Warringah won the match 36-24 at Brookvale Oval.

-In Round 20 2019 against Newcastle, Garrick scored 2 tries and kicked 3 goals as Manly won the match 30-6 at Brookvale Oval.
+In round 20 2019 against Newcastle, Garrick scored 2 tries and kicked 3 goals as Manly won the match 30-6 at Brookvale Oval.

-In Round 21 2019, Garrick scored 2 tries for Manly-Warringah in a 24-16 loss against the New Zealand Warriors at Mt.
-Smart Stadium.
+In round 21 2019, Garrick scored 2 tries for Manly-Warringah in a 24-16 loss against the New Zealand Warriors at Mount Smart Stadium.

 Garrick finished the 2019 NRL season as Manly's top try scorer and top point scorer.
 The club would go on to reach the second week of the finals but were eliminated in the semi-final by South Sydney.

 On 30 September, Garrick earned his first representative jersey as he was named on the bench for the Australia PM XIII side against Fiji PM XIII, which he scored his first representative try in the 10-52 demolishing of Fiji at ANZ National stadium in Fiji.
 On 7 October, Garrick was named in the Australian side for the 2019 Rugby League World Cup 9s.
 Later that day, Garrick was named at wing for the U23 Junior Australian side, and on 25 October, he kicked two goals in the 62-4 win against France at WIN stadium.

 2020

 In round 15 of the 2020 NRL season, Garrick scored two tries and kicked two goals in a 56-16 loss against South Sydney at ANZ Stadium.

-Garrick played 17 games for Manly-Warringah in the 2020 NRL season as they finished a disappointing 13th on the table.
+Garrick played 17 games for Manly Warringah in 2020 as they finished a disappointing 13th on the table.
 He had a difficult second season in the NRL but managed to finish as Manly's top point scorer.